ashokarchitect2025/serverless-lab/README.md

     }
 }
 ```
-3. Click "Test", and it will execute the test event.
+3. Click "Test" to execute the test event.
 You should see the output in the console

 ![Execute test event](./images/execute-test.jpg)

-We're all set to create DynamoDB table and an API using our lambda as backend!
+We're all set to create a DynamoDB table and an API using our Lambda as a backend!

 ### Create DynamoDB Table